Tool use by non-human animals: Black-headed gulls

-In observations made in Central Europe, a two-year-old black-headed gull was seen taking a small swan mussel about 60 feet up into the air to drop on an asphalt road.
+In observations made in Central Europe, a two-year-old black-headed gull was seen taking a small swan mussel about 60 ft up into the air to drop on an asphalt road.
 It is unknown how successful the gull was seeing as a nearby crow stole the mussel.
 This was the first time prey-dropping was recorded in this species of gulls.
 It is likely that this behaviour is not common in this species of gull, as there is no other evidence of black-headed gulls dropping prey.
 It is more likely that this observation was due to the fact that there was a large group of hood crows during this study, and it may be that the gull observed was mimicking the prey-dropping behaviour of the hood crows nearby.
 This may be evident seeing as after the gull had dropped the mussel, it made no move to try and grab it for another drop.
 However, due to the fact that it was not only a single black-headed gull that was observed, but also a young bird, it is possible that successful prey-dropping may occur in other members of this species.